 What is the Fate of UK Red Squirrels?

 I have never seen a red squirrel, though I imagine them to be very nimble.
 I’ve seen pictures however, where bright red coats and large tails remind me of what I am missing.
 Certain areas of the UK still hold promise of spotting a red squirrel, a sight that was once not rare in most places.
 Now recent figures of as low as 15,000 are said to be in England.
 Determined as I am to see one, it seems time is running out.
 Without conservation management, it is estimated that red squirrels could become extinct in England in approximately ten years.

-The forefront of securing a positive future for red squirrels is conserving them where they are (in northern England and Scotland) and expanding populations at other points in England.
-It’s fortunate that surrounding the red squirrel, there is an abundance of conservation efforts.
-The Red Squirrel Survival Trust (RSST), a national charity, has aims such as keeping native reds from infection, securing the environment they exist in by protecting ancient woodland and funding research.
-Due to what is causing the downfall of red squirrels, habitat management is instrumental in keeping these creatures around for more than 10 years.
-The Wildlife Trusts have been part of this.
-According to their website ‘The Wildlife Trusts is part of Red Squirrels United, a partnership of academics, practitioners and volunteers, working together on a programme of red squirrel conservation.
-This ‘is focused on conserving red squirrel populations in nine specific areas in northern Ireland, northern England and Wales’.
+The forefront of securing a positive future for red squirrels is conserving them where they are currently (in northern England and Scotland) and expanding populations at other points in England.
+It’s fortunate that surrounding the red squirrel is an abundance of conservation efforts.
+The Red Squirrel Survival Trust (RSST), a national charity, outlines several aims in their conservation activities, such as keeping native reds from infection, securing the environment they exist in by protecting ancient woodland and funding research.
+Due to what is causing the downfall of red squirrels, secure and confined habitat management is instrumental in keeping them around for more than 10 years.
+The Wildlife Trusts are pioneering this, with their involvement in Red Squirrels United, a partnership of academics, practitioners and volunteers working together.
+This focuses on conserving red squirrel populations in nine areas in northern Ireland, northern England and Wales.

 image credit: sweetaholic

 4,037 total views, 6 views today